YCYang1997/Global_Superstore_Analysis/Insights.md

 No fully duplicated rows were identified during the data quality check process.

 The Postal Code column contained 80% missing values.
 Instead of immediately removing the column, a missing-value indicator variable was created to investigate whether missing postal codes were associated with shipping performance.
-Shipping performance is measured by the days needed from placing an order to shipping, a new column [shippinf days] is created by subtracting Ship Date from Order Date.
+Shipping performance is measured by the days needed from placing an order to shipping, a new column [shipping_days] is created by subtracting Ship Date from Order Date.

 The analysis showed that the missing value ratio remained consistently around 80% across all shipping-day groups, suggesting that the presence or absence of postal codes was not associated with shipping duration.

-# Data Standardization

-Region labels such as "South" and "North" were standardized into more descriptive business labels ("South America" and "North America") during analysis, while preserving the original raw data.

 # Key Findings